gusaln/dnsinspector/README.md

 ## Description

-This tools does health checks of different DNS records by querying different authorities through the [DNS protocol - (RFC1035)](https://datatracker.ietf.org/doc/html/rfc1035).
+This tools does health checks of different DNS records by querying different authorities through the DNS protocol.

 ## Checks perform